roxanahickey/adolescent/02-hclust-pcoa.md

 # Hierarchical clustering and ordination analysis of vaginal microbiota
 Roxana J. Hickey <roxana.hickey@gmail.com>
-Last updated January 12, 2015
+Last updated March 9, 2015

 ***
-# Description
+## Description
 This is a supplement to the paper "Vaginal microbiota of adolescent girls prior to the onset of menarche resemble those of reproductive-age women" by Hickey et al. The code works through the first set of analyses and generation of figures related to the assessment of vaginal microbiota composition in girls and mothers.
 The analyses can be run directly from the R Markdown file using RStudio.
 It should be run after "01-data-prep.Rmd", which prepares the data and color palettes used in this script.

 See the project repository at http://github.com/roxanahickey/adolescent for more information.

 **Update 2015-01-08: I added "echo=FALSE" options to the chunks of code that make a graph.
 View full code in R Markdown script.**

+**Update 2015-03-09: Updated all figure legends and numbering to be consistent with final publication version (accepted 2015-02-18).**

 ## Objective
 The first major objective of this study is to characterize the composition of vaginal microbiota in girls both premenarche and postmenarche as well as mothers in this study.
 To do this we will first perform hierarchical clustering analysis of the vaginal microbiota from girls and mothers to determine what the major types of communities are and how they are distributed across the sample groups we are interested in.
 Then we will perform principal coordinates analysis to get a different perspective of the similarity among samples in relation to other variables of interest.

 ***
-# Initial setup
+## Initial setup
 After running adolescent-supp-01.Rmd, two RData files named "01-data-prep-[date].RData" and "01-data-prep-last-run.RData" are saved in the data-postproc directory (two files are written so as to preserve older versions if necessary).
 Load either file to get all of the data necessary to run the analyses and generate figures below.

 *Note: If you run the R Markdown script 'as is' from the same directory containing it and the 'data' and 'data-postproc' subdirectories, all figures will be printed inside the resulting PDF or HTML output.
 If you want to save the figures as individual files, uncomment the lines below starting with 'dir.create()' as well as any lines throughout the script starting with 'ggsave()' or 'pdf()'.
 I made note of each of these within the chunk code.*